wallish/whatsup-project/README.md

     git clone https://github.com/wallish/whatsup.git

-If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command (in the project folder):
+If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command (in the project folder).
+Dont forget to enable OpenSSL in your php.ini:

     curl -s http://getcomposer.org/installer | php

+Or if you don't have curl:

+    php -r "readfile('https://getcomposer.org/installer');" | php

 If you downloaded an archive "without vendors", you also need to install all the necessary dependencies.
 Download composer (see above) and run the